The application deadline for this position is January 5, 2024

 Prospective interns should have at least completed a bachelor's degree.
 Preferred candidates will have completed at least one semester in a relevant master's degree program (e.g. transportation planning, urban planning, public policy).
 Candidates with only a bachelor's degree will be considered if they have experience in transportation planning, policy, grants management, construction management, and/or direct experience working with public officials and agency staff.

 The physical demands and work environment are characteristic of modern office work and include moderate noise (examples: business office with computers and printers, light traffic), and are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Travel may be required on occasion.

 The above is intended to describe the general content of and requirements for the performance of this job.
 It is not to be construed as an exhaustive statement of duties, responsibilities or physical requirements.
 Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 How to Apply

-Send a resume and cover letter indicating where you saw this job posted, the earliest date you can start, and the number of hours a week you are available.
+Please submit a resume and cover letter (indicating where you saw this job posted, the earliest date you can start, and the number of hours a week (minimum 16).
 Indicate the division you are applying for (Programming and Policy).

-Submit your application via email email@example.com or mail to:
+Submit your application via email to email@example.com or mail to:

 San Francisco County Transportation Authority